Tool Introduction

 MFSGGZDFORSW65BAON2HK43UNFYGK4ZAMJSGUYDIMV4H====

-Base32 is a scheme for encoding arbitrary binary data into a string consisting of 32 visible characters.
-These characters are usually A-Z and 2-7, are case-insensitive, and do not contain characters that may cause confusion (such as 0/O, 1/L/I).
+Base32 is a scheme for encoding arbitrary binary data into a string composed of 32 visible characters.
+These characters are typically A-Z and 2-7, case-insensitive, and do not include characters that might cause confusion (such as 0/O, 1/L/I).

-- Encoding Logic: Base32 maps every 5 bits of the original data to a Base32 character.
-Since a byte has 8 bits, 5 bytes (40 bits) of original data will be encoded into 8 Base32 characters (8 * 5 = 40 bits).
+- Encoding Logic: Base32 maps every 5 bits of original data to one Base32 character.
+Since one byte has 8 bits, 5 bytes (40 bits) of original data will be encoded into 8 Base32 characters (8 * 5 = 40 bits).

-- Padding: When the length of the original data is not a multiple of 5, a special padding character
+- Padding: When the original data length is not a multiple of 5, special padding characters

 - Advantages:

-- The encoding result is case-insensitive, which is very useful in some file systems or protocols.
+- Encoding results are case-insensitive, which is very useful in certain file systems or protocols.

-- Does not contain special symbols, making it easy to communicate verbally or use in environments with limited character sets.
+- Does not contain special symbols, making it easy for verbal communication or use in environments with limited character sets.

-- Disadvantages: Encoding efficiency is lower than Base64 (after encoding the same data, the Base32 result string is usually longer than Base64), because each Base32 character only carries 5 bits of information, while the Base64 character carries 6 bits of information.
+- Disadvantages: Encoding efficiency is lower than Base64 (for the same data, the Base32 result string is usually longer than Base64), because each Base32 character carries only 5 bits of information, while Base64 characters carry 6 bits of information.

 - Q: What are the main characteristics of Base32 encoding?

-- A: Base32 encoding uses 32 characters A-Z and 2-7 for encoding.
-The encoding result is case-insensitive and usually does not contain special symbols, making it easy to transmit and use in character set-sensitive environments, such as DNSSEC or file names.
+- A: Base32 encoding uses the 32 characters A-Z and 2-7 for encoding.
+Its encoding results are case-insensitive and usually do not contain special symbols, making it easy to transmit and use in character set-sensitive environments, such as DNSSEC or filenames.

 - Q: What input formats are supported?

-- A: When encoding, any text string is supported as input, and the tool will convert it into a UTF-8 byte stream for encoding.
-When decoding, a standard Base32 string is accepted.
+- A: For encoding, any text string is supported as input, and the tool will convert it to a UTF-8 byte stream for encoding.
+For decoding, standard Base32 strings are accepted.

 - A: The output of the encoding operation is a Base32 string, and the output of the decoding operation is the original text string.

-- Q: What is the function of the ”Use ASCII Encoding Only” option?
+- Q: What is the purpose of the "Use ASCII encoding only" option?

 - A: This option controls whether the encoding process strictly follows the ASCII character set.
-If checked, the tool will try to treat the input as pure ASCII for encoding, which may cause encoding failure or abnormal results for non-ASCII characters (such as Chinese).
-If unchecked (default), the tool will process the input in a more general UTF-8 encoding method, thereby supporting the encoding of multilingual characters.
+If checked, the tool will attempt to treat the input as pure ASCII for encoding, which may lead to encoding failure or abnormal results for non-ASCII characters (such as Chinese).
+If unchecked (default), the tool will process the input using a more general UTF-8 encoding method, thereby supporting multi-language character encoding.

-- When performing decoding operations, please ensure that the Base32 string you enter is legal and complete, containing the correct Base32 characters (A-Z, 2-7) and possible padding characters “=”.
-Illegal characters may cause decoding failure or incorrect results.
+- When performing decoding, please ensure that the Base32 string you enter is legal and complete, containing correct Base32 characters (A-Z, 2-7) and possible padding characters "=".
+Illegal characters may lead to decoding failure or incorrect results.

 - Base32 encoding results are usually longer than the original data, which is one of its characteristics.